Frequently Asked Questions

 What kind of Mental Health Professional will evaluate my case?

-Any licensed healthcare professional such as a physician, psychiatrist, primary care physician, psychologist, therapist, counselor, or licensed general physician can write ESA letters and state the pet is part of your treatment plan.
-So it’s better always to contact Fast ESA Letter.
-We have a network of licensed healthcare professionals.
+Any licensed healthcare professional, such as a physician, psychiatrist, primary care physician, psychologist, therapist, counselor, or general practitioner, can write ESA letters and state that the pet is part of your treatment plan.

 Can service dogs help people with ADHD?

-Service dogs are relatively common for helping people with attention deficit hyperactivity disorder (ADHD).
-But, acquiring service dogs for ADHD is not easy because it isn’t an anxiety disorder.
-It is a neurological disorder.
-Additionally, it is not a physical disability.
+Service dogs are commonly used to assist people with attention deficit hyperactivity disorder (ADHD).
+However, obtaining a service dog for ADHD is challenging because it is a neurological condition, not an anxiety disorder.

 The Americans with Disabilities Act (ADA) does not protect emotional support animals.
-They allowed accommodations in housing and travelling but under the ADA.
+They are allowed accommodations in housing, but these accommodations are not covered under the ADA.

 Can emotional support dogs fly?